malek000777/Malenski-Barbershop/README.md

 * HTML
   * No errors were returned when passing through the official (<https://validator.w3.org/>)
 * CSS
-  * No errors were found when passing through the official (//jigsaw.w3.org/css-validator/)
+  * No errors were found when passing through the official (<https://jigsaw.w3.org/css-validator/>)

 ### Google Chrome Lighthouse Reports

+  * Reports present the results of Lighthouse testing, which evaluates performance, accessibility, best practices, and SEO (Search Engine Optimization).

 ![lighthouse](<assets\images\lighthouse.png>)

+### Manual Testing
+* All links on every page have been succefuly submitted to confirmation the page.

 ## Deployment